TyberiusPrime/uv2nix_hammer_overrides/README.md

 poetry2nix example

+## Scope of the 'sweep'

+- Limited to 'important' python packages by some arbitrary definition.
+- TyberiusPrime will only do x86-64-linux.
+PRs for other architectures welcome, but they probably need to be upstream in [uv2nix-hammer](https://github.com/TyberiusPrime/uv2nix_hammer)
+- TyberiusPrime will not spent time getting cryto(mining) packages to build.
+- TyberiusPrime has a time limit on getting any package running.

 ## Open tasks:

  - Fix (or exclude) the remaining build failures (we're down to ~650 as of 2024-11-07)